 It is entirely up to the owner of the ORCID iD to decide how much information is added and how much of this is publically visible.
 As a bare minimum, it is probably advisable to add variants of your name, some keywords about your research area, your current affiliation and possibly a link to your university webpage.
 This will help others make sure that they have the correct ORCID iD if they are trying to discover your work.
 It is also advisable to add additional email addresses (not shown publicly) so that you can always access your ORCID account.

 What do I do with my ORCID iD now that I've got one?

 Once you have an ORCID iD you'll be able to use it during manuscript submissions (lots of manuscript tracking systems support ORCID),for grant applications and to aid reporting via Researchfish.
+We also recommend linking your ORCID to CentAUR if you are a staff member at University of Reading.
 Many systems now use ORCID as a sign on method.

 In addition, you can add your ORCID iD to your website, CV, email signature and business cards.